Computational-Plant-Science/plantit/README.md

 docker-compose -f docker-compose.yml -f compose-dev.yml restart celery
 ```

-### Environment specific configuration
+### Configuration

-`plantit` loads `django/settings.py` as part of django's settings.py file.
-This can be used for any environment specific configuration that should not be committed to the repository.
+Settings are loaded from `django/settings.py`.
+This file can be used for environment-specific configuration and **should not** be committed to the repository.

-Values set in `django/settings.py` override any PlantIT default settings.
+Values set in `django/settings.py` override any `plantit` default settings.

 ### Installing Workflows
 Workflows created using the [Plant IT workflow template](https://github.com/Computational-Plant-Science/cookiecutter_PlantIT) can be integrated into the web platform by cloning the repository (or copying the code) into the django/workflows directory.